cwendorf/Sourcebook/Intro/worked-examples/descriptives.md

 ### Data

 The following data set reflects one sample of eight individuals measured on one variable.
-The data are presented in the format suitable for entry into statistical software.
+The data are presented in a format suitable for entry into statistical software.

 |     | Outcome |
 |-----|--------:|